robinson-matthew/hackuum-cleaner/README.md

 # hackuum-cleaner
-The code that goes laong with my hack of the Shark vacuum cleaner.
+The code that goes along with my hack of the Shark vacuum cleaner.